 Special allowance also is given by the employee in which certain parts of the amount is exempted from tax provided the vacation was within India

 Employees are also eligible for the leaves they serve in an organization.
 If they do claim leaves, then they can also encash these leaves.
 When leave encashment takes place they serve as an organization.
 The amount received as an encashment of leaves can also be claimed as an exemption

 Up to a certain limit, tax exemption is also given on pensions

 For employees who opt for VRS before the age of retirement, in such a situation, the employer pays out an amount of money to the employee.
 The amount received by the employee for taking VRS is exempted from Tax

 Other allowances that are exempted from Taxes are transport allowance and Children's Education Allowance

 Benefits of understanding tax planning strategies

-How to do tax planning without the help of consultant?
+How to do tax planning without the help of a consultant?